Skip to main content

 Namespace for AWS Classic Load Balancer Service is AWS/ELB.

-- โโโโMetadata: Add an account field to the source and assign it a value that is a friendly name/alias to your AWS account from which you are collecting metrics.
+• Metadata: Add an account field to the source and assign it a value that is a friendly name/alias to your AWS account from which you are collecting metrics.
 This name will appear in the AWS Observability view.
-Metrics can be queried via the โaccount fieldโ.
+Metrics can be queried via the “account field”.

-Collecting Access Logs for AWS Classic Load Balancerโ
+Collecting Access Logs for AWS Classic Load Balancer

-Configure a Collectorโ
+Configure a Collector

 See Configure a Hosted Collector.

-Before you can begin to use the AWS Elastic Load Balancing (ELB) Application App, complete the following steps:
+Before you can begin to use the AWS Elastic Load Balancing (ELB) App, complete the following steps:

-- Grant Sumo Logic access to an Amazon S3 bucket.
+1. Grant Sumo Logic access to an Amazon S3 bucket.

-- Enable Application Load Balancer logging in AWS.
+2. Enable Application Load Balancer logging in AWS.

-- Confirm that logs are being delivered to the Amazon S3 bucket.
+3. Confirm that logs are being delivered to the Amazon S3 bucket.

-Configure an ELB Sourceโ
+Configure an ELB Source

 When you create an AWS Source, you'll need to identify the Hosted Collector you want to use or create a new Hosted Collector.
 Once you create an AWS Source, associate it with a Hosted Collector.
 For instructions, see Configure a Hosted Collector.

-date.
-(Note that if you set this property to a collection time that overlaps with data that was previously ingested on a source, it may result in duplicated data to be ingested into Sumo Logic.) - Sumo Logic supports log files (S3 objects) that do NOT change after they are uploaded to S3.
+• Sumo Logic supports log files (S3 objects) that do NOT change after they are uploaded to S3.
 Support is not provided if your logging approach relies on updating files stored in an S3 bucket.
 S3 does not have a concept of updating existing files, you can only overwrite an existing file.
 When this overwrite happens, S3 considers it as a new file object, or a new version of the file, and that file object gets its own unique version ID.

-- Sumo Logic scans an S3 bucket based on the path expression supplied, or receives an SNS notification when a new file object is created.
+• Sumo Logic scans an S3 bucket based on the path expression supplied, or receives an SNS notification when a new file object is created.
 As part of this, we receive a file name (key) and the object's ID.
 It's compared against a list of file objects already ingested.
 If a matching file ID is not found the contents of the file are ingested in full.

-- When you overwrite a file in S3, the file object gets a new version ID and as a result, Sumo Logic sees it as a new file and ingests all of it.
+• When you overwrite a file in S3, the file object gets a new version ID and as a result, Sumo Logic sees it as a new file and ingests all of it.
 If with each version you post to S3 you are simply adding to the end of the file, then this will lead to duplicate messages ingested, one message for each version of the file you created in S3.

-- Glacier objects will not be collected and are ignored.
+• Glacier objects will not be collected and are ignored.

-- If you're using SNS you need to create a separate topic and subscription for each Source.
+• If you're using SNS you need to create a separate topic and subscription for each Source.

-S3 Event Notifications Integrationโ
+S3 Event Notifications Integration

 The Sumo Logic S3 integration combines scan-based discovery and event-based discovery into a unified integration that gives you the ability to maintain a low-latency integration for new content and provide assurances that no data was missed or dropped.